va3wam/va3wam.github.io/_pages/manufacturing.md

 ## Materials
-An effort is being made to use as few common components as possible when manufacturng prototype chassis and other hadrware for VA3WAM projects.
+An effort is being made to use as few common components as possible when manufacturng prototype chassis and other hadrware for our projects.
 This page is a master reference to be used when selecting parts and components for a project.

 ### Plastic
 If  platic body needs to be milled or turned use